imakskr/cache-using-LRU/README.md

 # cache-using-LRU

-A demonstration code piece for creating Least Recently Used (LRU) cache policy.
+A demonstration code piece for creating cache with Least Recently Used (LRU) algorithm.